 Georgia, ‘the birthplace of wine’.
-One of the first countries in the world to make wine, and with wine being one of the country’s top exports, ‘kingdom of wine’ would also be a good description.
-With no shortage of wineries, restaurants and bars, Georgia is a wine lovers paradise.
-It’s also a place of mountains littered with ancient monasteries, stone churches, rivers and cave cities.
-The people are proud and strong, they hold onto tradition.
-Georgia is vintage.
-Vintage wine, cities and villages.
-Vintage beliefs.
-But with a growing younger population who want to head in a different direction, Georgia is changing.
-Europe beckons.
-Change is underway.
-But some things will never change, Georgia’s history, and their love of wine.
+One of the first countries in the world to make wine, and with wine among its top exports, it could also be called the ‘kingdom of wine’.
+With no shortage of wineries, restaurants, and bars, Georgia is a wine lovers paradise.
+It’s also a land of mountains dotted with ancient monasteries, stone churches, rivers, and cave cities.
+The people are proud and strong, holding onto tradition.
+Georgia is vintage – vintage wine, vintage cities and villages, vintage beliefs.
+At the same time, a growing younger population is looking toward a different future.
+Europe beckons, and change is underway.
+Yet some things will never change: Georgia’s history and its enduring love of wine.

 Why go to Georgia?

 Georgia is a destination with a lot to offer.
-History, culture, food and wine are part of everyday life, and reason enough to visit.
+History, culture, food, and wine are part of everyday life, and reason enough to visit.
 Many parts of the country remain as they have for thousands of years.
-Crumbling rock towers, forts and mountain villages are everywhere, and most are easy to reach and explore.
+Crumbling rock towers, forts, and mountain villages are scattered throughout, and most are easy to reach and explore.
 With more than half the country covered by mountains, hiking is popular.
-Wine is everywhere, as is local cuisines.
+Wine is everywhere, as are local cuisines.
 Getting around is easy and inexpensive, with access to most of the country possible.
-You won’t be met by smiling locals, that’s not who they are.
-But spend some time here and you may grow to understand them, their history and their story.
+You won’t always be met by smiling locals, that’s simply not who they are.
+But spend some time here, and you may grow to understand them, their history, and their story.

 - Capital: Tbilisi